-The rating upgrade for GMR Hyderabad International Airport Limited (GHIAL) factors in the healthy growth in passenger traffic, with traffic reaching 111% of pre-Covid level during 8M FY2024 and the alleviation of project execution risk for the ongoing capex with the company achieving a physical progress of 97% as of December 2023.
+The assigned rating for GMR Hyderabad International Airport Limited (GHIAL) factors in the healthy growth in passenger traffic, with traffic reaching 111% of pre-Covid level during 11M FY2024 and the alleviation of project execution risk for the ongoing capex with the company achieving a physical progress of 99% as of January 2024.
 The consolidated operating income is expected to experience a robust growth of more than 30%, reaching to around Rs.
 2,500 crore in FY2024.
-This growth is attributed to increases in both aeronautical and non-aeronautical revenues amid higher aeronautical tariffs, improved spend per passenger and healthy growth in passenger traffic.
+This growth is attributed to increase in both aeronautical and non-aeronautical revenues amid higher aeronautical tariffs, improved spend per passenger and healthy growth in passenger traffic.
 The full-year passenger traffic for FY2024 is expected to reach around 25 million (~ 18-19% YoY growth over FY2023), surpassing pre-Covid levels of 21.7 million.
 Further, ICRA expects a significant increase in non-aero revenues in FY2025 owing to the increase in leasable area amid opening up of new terminal, development of additional non-aero revenue generating assets, increase in passenger traffic and higher spend per passenger.
 This, coupled with the increase in the aero revenues on the back of higher yield per passenger in FY2025, will strengthen the debt coverage metrics.
-The tariff order for the third control period (CP 3 - 01.04.2021 to 31.03.2026) was implemented from October 01, 2021 and the user development fee (UDF) will increase by an average of around 63% in FY2024 and 8% in FY2025.
+The tariff order for the third control period (CP3 - 01.04.2021 to 31.03.2026) was implemented from October 01, 2021 and the user development fee (UDF) will increase by an average of around 63% and 8% in FY2024 and FY2025 respectively.